ConorReynolds/botc-script-tool/README.md

 ## Building the Tool

 There’s no building required.
 There’s a very basic [Makefile](Makefile) which runs `python3 -m http.server` and watches the [Sass](https://sass-lang.com/) files for changes.
-Launch any server in the root directory and you can try it out.
+Launch any server in the project root and you can try it out.

 Note that the generated CSS files are not part of the repository, so you will have to compile the Sass files before launching the server.